North Spitsbergen Polar Bear Special 8 days aboard M/V Hondius

 Later in the day we hope to visit the east side of Hinlopen Strait to attempt a landing on Nordaustlandet to observe the reindeer, walruses and pink-footed geese that are often found here.

-Today’s adventures will see us attempting to reach the northernmost islands of Svalbard - the Seven Islands north of Nordaustlandet.
-Here we may attempt to make land at Phippsoya to look for walrus hauled out on land.
-Our next feat will be to try to find the pack ice to take in the spectacular surroundings and search for wildlife such as polar bears and perhaps even the illusive Ross gull.
-We will reach the area of 80 degrees north - just 870 km from the geographic North Pole.
+Today we will reach the northernmost islands of Svalbard: the Seven Islands north of Nordaustlandet.
+We will attempt to land on Phippsoya, where walrus are often hauled out on land.
+We will then try to find the pack ice to take in the spectacular surroundings and search for wildlife such as polar bears and perhaps even the illusive Ross gull.
+We will reach the area of 81 degrees north - just 540 km from the geographic North Pole.

 As we retrace our route back west along Spitsbergen’s north coast we will be on deck keeping a constant lookout for more polar bears and the elusive Greenland (bowhead) whales.
 About 40 nautical miles west of Spitsbergen we will sail along the edge of the continental shelf where the cold, nutrient-rich waters are home to fin whales and minke whales, so make sure to have your cameras at the ready.
 Your presentation program will continue, and this is also a great time to simply relax in the comfort of your ship and soak up the sights and sounds of the surrounding Arctic landscape.